Outlook can now integrate Google Calendar and one-tap to join Zoom calls

 Ever show up to a meeting right on time (or late) but woefully unprepared?
 Outlook for Android can now surface the files and emails you need for a meeting right into the event details on your calendar.
 If this sounds familiar, that’s because the feature was already available on iOS and the Outlook Web App.

-Speaking of the Outlook Web App, you can now see messages, meeting details, attendee’s responses, and add an online meeting right from your inbox.
-You can switch between messages and meeting details, see the attendee list and who is attending the meeting, and even add an online meeting to it if the organizer forgot.
+Speaking of the Outlook Web App, you can now see messages, meeting details, attendees’ responses, and add an online meeting right from your inbox.
+You can switch between messages and meeting details, see who is attending the meeting, and even add an online meeting link to it if the organizer forgot.

 More email features